 How to get a good night’s sleep in three steps . . .

-Sleep – it’s kind of necessary isn’t it?!
-Without a good night’s sleep we lose the ability to function properly, we become susceptible to all kinds of health problems, we get grumpy and short-tempered, we crave bad foods and that’s just the start of it so it’s imperative that we get the best sleep possible so we are sharing with you the best sleep aids you need in your life.
+Sleep – it’s kind of necessity, isn’t it?!
+Without a good night’s sleep, we lose the ability to function properly, we become susceptible to all kinds of health problems, we get grumpy and short-tempered, we crave bad foods, and that’s just the start of it.
+Hence, we must get the best sleep possible so we are sharing with you the best sleep aids you need in your life.

 Step #1 – Get a good mattress

-For the past month we have been using a Dormeo Memory Fresh mattress from their Dormeo Silver range.
-The cover of the mattress is enriched with silver fibres which have natural antibacterial and anti-odour properties to help eliminate odours caused by moisture absorption in the mattress.
-It also has an anti-static shield which protects the mattress from dust particles which cause allergies.
-These properties together mean the Dormeo Silver mattresses offer a clean and fresh sleeping environment each and every night.
+We have been using a Dormeo Memory Fresh mattress from their Dormeo Silver range for the past month.
+The mattress cover is enriched with silver fibres that have natural antibacterial and anti-odour properties to help eliminate odours caused by moisture absorption in the mattress.
+It also has an anti-static shield that protects the mattress from dust particles that cause allergies.
+Together, these properties mean the Dormeo Silver mattresses offer a clean and fresh sleeping environment every night.

-The Dormeo Mattress has 2cm of Dormeo High Quality Memory Foam sewn directly into the cover to lessen tossing and turning, increase blood circulation and muscle regeneration.
-Supporting the memory foam is 12cm of Ecocell, a unique breathable foam with 3D cell structure offering full body support.
+The Dormeo Mattress has 2cm of Dormeo High-Quality Memory Foam sewn directly into the cover to lessen tossing and turning, increase blood circulation and muscle regeneration.
+Supporting the memory foam is 12cm of Ecocell, a unique breathable foam with a 3D cell structure offering full-body support.

-When it arrived I have to admit, I wasn’t convinced.
+When it arrived, I have to admit; I wasn’t convinced.
 The mattress came rolled up and shrink-wrapped within a cardboard box.
-The instructions in the box said that upon opening the mattress should be left to ‘plump up’ for 12 hours before use so we unpackaged it first thing in the morning so that it was ready for use at night.
-Watching the mattress opening out and plumping up reminded me a little of those flannels that start off life as a small hard cube or disc and then suddenly transform when they hit water.
+The instructions in the box said that upon opening, the mattress should be left to ‘plump up’ for 12 hours before use, so we unpackaged it first thing in the morning so that it was ready for use at night.
+Watching the mattress opening out and plumping up reminded me a little of those flannels that start life as a small hard cube or disc and then suddenly transform when they hit the water.

-Initially we both noticed how much warmer the mattress felt but one month in and we have adjusted, as I said we are sleeping better so it certainly isn’t disturbing us and it feels a little strange when you ‘sit’ on the mattress as there are no springs to ‘bounce’ back on but again, it’s just been a case of getting used to the new sensation.
+Initially, we both noticed how much warmer the mattress felt, but one month in and we have adjusted; as I said, we are sleeping better, so it certainly isn’t disturbing us, and it feels a little strange when you ‘sit’ on the mattress as there are no springs to ‘bounce’ back on.
+Still, again, it’s just been a case of getting used to the new sensation.

 Step #2 – Indulge in a Wool Sleep System

 Wool naturally regulates body temperature by absorbing moisture and humidity through the night and ‘desorbing’ throughout the day.
-Wool is capable of absorbing 30% of its weight in water whilst polyester achieves 1% and cotton 10%.
-The natural absorption of moisture helps to regulate temperature and prevent overheating which in turn prevents being woken during the stage 4 deep sleep.
+Wool can absorb 30% of its weight in water whilst polyester achieves 1% and cotton 10%.
+The natural absorption of moisture helps regulate temperature and prevent overheating, which prevents being woken during stage 4 deep sleep.

-The dry sleeping environment created by the wool means a limited food source for dust mites so they are no longer able to survive.
-Wool bedding doesn’t need to be washed at 60C anymore, it can be aired on the line or machine washed on a wool cycle.
+The dry sleeping environment created by the wool means a limited food source for dust mites, so they can no longer survive.
+Wool bedding doesn’t need to be washed at 60C anymore; it can be aired on the line or machine washed on a wool cycle.

-We received a Wool Sleep System from the Wool Room which is the only natural bedding solution independently tested and approved by Allergy UK.
-A Wool Sleep System is made up of a layer underneath such as a mattress protector, enhancer or topper, a layer on top (wool duvet) and pillows for the perfect sleeping climate control zone.
+We received a Wool Sleep System from the Wool Room, which is the only natural bedding solution independently tested and approved by Allergy UK.
+A Wool Sleep System comprises a layer underneath such as a mattress protector, enhancer or topper, a layer on top (wool duvet) and pillows for the perfect sleeping climate control zone.

 Fully Adjustable Pillow